-In the forward playback mode of operation, the de-randomizer shown in Figure 12-2 receives a randomized input data stream and synchronized bit-rate clock.
+The de-randomizer shown in Figure 12-2 receives a randomized input data stream and synchronized bit-rate clock.
 De-randomization is accomplished by applying an XOR operation using the input bit stream and the output of another XOR operation applied to the outputs of the 14th and 15th stages of the shift register.